djthorpe/gopi/README.md

 go get github.com/djthorpe/gopi
 ```

+# Getting Started

+In order to get started, build some of the examples in the "cmd" folder.
+They
-The examples are in the `cmd` folder which can be built with the following
+can be built with the following command or commands:
-command:

 ```
 cmd/build_linux.sh